-3.1.
-Immediate Action
+- 3.1.
+Immediate Action - 3.1.1.

-- 3.1.1.
 The first priority for any member of staff receiving a concern/allegation is to establish whether any child is in need of medical attention and/or protection. - 3.1.2.
 If urgent action is required, medical assistance should be obtained by the first aider on duty. - 3.2.
-Action by Person Initially Identifying/Receiving a Concern

-- 3.2.1.
-Where a concern is reported to or identified by a member of staff, the first priority is to establish whether the child is in need of medical attention and/or protection. - 3.2.2.
+Action by Person Initially Identifying/Receiving a Concern - 3.2.1.
+Where a concern is reported to or identified by a member of staff, the first priority is to establish whether the child is in need of medical attention and/or protection.

+- 3.2.2.
 Any member of staff receiving details of a concern should: - Act with tact and sympathy - Listen and treat the concern seriously - Communicate as appropriate to the age, understanding, language preference and any communication difficulties of the child/person reporting (specialist help may be needed) - Avoid leading questions - Keep an open mind - 3.2.3.
 Staff should be aware that the way in which they talk to a child can have an effect on the evidence which is put forward if there are subsequent criminal proceedings. - 3.2.4.
 The person receiving the concern should not - interrupt the child/person reporting when he/she is recalling significant events; - make assumptions or interpretations; - make suggestions or offer alternative explanations.
-This could be construed as 'coaching'; - use leading questions e.g. "Did they do .......... to you?".
+This could be construed as 'coaching'; - use leading questions e.g. "Did they do to you?".
 Open questions should only be used e.g. "What happened?"; - attempt to investigate any suspicion of abuse.
 Only sufficient information should be sought to clarify whether a concern should be referred to social services and/or police, or dealt with internally. - 3.2.5.
-The person receiving a concern should: - record in writing the information (if applicable, in child's own words), including times, dates, place of incident(s), persons present and what was said - sign and date the written record - 3.2.6.
+The person receiving a concern should: - record in writing the information (if applicable, in child's own words), including times, dates, place of incident(s), persons present and what was said - sign and date the written record - add concern to MyConcern, the school's web based safeguarding referral system for internal concerns - report the matter to the DSL or deputy: Louise Rees (DSL); Julie Gater (DDSL); Sunil Chotai (DDSL) - 3.2.6.
 Staff should be aware that the notes they make may be disclosable in any subsequent prosecution.
 Staff may also be called to give evidence in court proceedings and may be asked to refer to their notes. - 3.2.7.
 The child or other person reporting the concern should not be promised confidentiality, but reassured that the information will only be passed to those who 'need to know'. - 3.2.8.
-Any member of staff identifying or receiving details of a concern, should immediately: - report the matter to the designated safeguarding lead: Deputy Head Louise Rees (if absent or unavailable, the Headteacher who is deputy designated safeguarding lead). - Make a written record of decisions made and action taken.
+All staff should be able to reassure victims that they are being taken seriously and that they will be supported and kept safe.
+A victim should never be given the impression that they are creating a problem by reporting abuse, sexual violence or sexual harassment.
+Nor should a victim ever be made to feel ashamed for making a report. - 3.2.9.
+Any child may benefit from early help, but all school staff should be particularly alert to the potential need for early help for a child who: - is disabled or has certain health conditions and has specific additional needs - has special educational needs (whether or not they have an EHCP) - has mental health needs - is a young carer - is showing signs of being drawn into anti-social or criminal behaviour, including gang involvement, association with organised crime groups or county lines - is frequently missing/goes missing from care or home - is at risk of modern slavery, trafficking, sexual or criminal exploitation - is at risk of being radicalised or exploited